eveporcello/advanced-react/asynchronous-react.md

 1. Fetching with the GitHubUser Component ([run it](https://codesandbox.io/s/crazy-borg-xyw0m?file=/src/App.js))
 2. GitHubUser Component with localStorage ([run it](https://codesandbox.io/s/brave-water-w7knz?file=/src/App.js))

+## Lab: Loading Data

+1. Using Fetch, make a request for this API: [Pet Library](https://pet-library.moonhighway.com/api/pets)
+2. Create a Component to Display All of the Pets
+3. Create a Component to Display a Single Pet: Name and Image Extra Credit: Add Styles!

 ## Handling Promise States

 1. Handling States ([run it](https://codesandbox.io/s/funny-architecture-9hwg4?file=/src/App.js))